-Excellence uniting Culture, Education, and Leadership (ExCEL) is a student organization and freshman involvement program designed to help freshmen find academic, social, and personal balance at Texas A&M by fostering a community where they can culturally identify.
-Since 1987, ExCEL has assisted freshmen in making a smooth transition from high school to college by orienting freshmen to the program through a Gig ‘Em Week conference, cultivating relationships between peers and mentors, providing a sense of belonging through ExCEL cultural communities, offering academic support services, and serving as a resource for transitioning into Aggie life.
+Excellence uniting Culture, Education, and Leadership (ExCEL) is a student organization and student success program designed to help new students find academic, social, and personal balance at Texas A&M. ExCEL assists students interested in engaging with the Black or African American Aggie community in making a smooth transition during the first year as an Aggie, through a conference in mid August before school starts, cultivating relationships between peers and mentors, providing a sense of belonging, offering academic personal support, and serving as a resource.

-ExCEL launches with the ExCEL Conference the Friday before fall classes.
-During the conference, students become familiar with the year-long program, as they are assigned upper-class peer mentors and a peer group of freshmen.
-The conference consists of motivational speakers, dialogue within the ExCEL cultural communities, introduction to developmental series focused on personal development, and meet and greet mentor activities.
+ExCEL will launch with a conference the week before school starts.
+During the conference, students become familiar with the year-long program, as they are assigned upper-class peer mentors and a peer group.
+The Conference consists of motivational speakers, dialogue within the peer groups, developmental series focused on personal development and community, and meet and greet mentor activities.

-Following the Conference, academic, social, and cultural activities begin through the close of the spring semester.
-Activities include a cultural community events, seminar series covering topics relevant to students of various cultural and ethnic identities, mentor engagement activities, study halls, community service projects, and socials!
+Following the conference, academic, social, and cultural activities begin through the close of the spring semester.
+Activities include a community events, seminar series covering topics relevant to African American students, mentor engagement activities, community service projects, and socials!